davidly/ntvdm/README.md

     * Apps that use the Alt key generally work, but I'm looking for a better solution as it's sometimes glitchy.
     * Keyboard handling adds some small (10ms) delays to app responsivness and app shutdown.
 I'm working on a fix.
     * I use ASCII characters for Code Page 437 characters, which can be ugly.
 Anyone know how to use CP 437 on Linux?
+    * Most DOS apps require CR/LF.
+Ensure your input files have this on Linux systems or apps fail in odd ways.